MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 Setup an Automated Build using Jenkins and Artifactory
 ======================================================

-This tutorial explains how to setup an environment for automating MicroEJ module build and deployment using `Jenkins <https://www.jenkins.io/>`_ and `JFrog Artifactory <https://jfrog.com/artifactory/>`_.
+This tutorial explains how to setup an environment for automating :ref:`MicroEJ Module build <mmm>` and deployment using `Jenkins <https://www.jenkins.io/>`_ and `JFrog Artifactory <https://jfrog.com/artifactory/>`_.

 Such environment setup facilitates continuous integration (CI) and continuous delivery (CD), which improves productivity across your development ecosystem,